Unsure if Mortgage Protection or Income Protection is more suitable for you? Find out how they are different.

 - Rehabilitation benefit: Your insurance provider will cover the cost incurred from rehabilitation that can help you if you become completely disabled

 - Accommodation, overseas or domestic transport: This option safeguards you if you become disabled while away from home.

 - Family support: This benefit in the event if you are totally disabled and an immediate family member must stop work to look after you.

 - Return to work bonus: Some insurers offer this benefit when you return to work after being injured.

-Standard built-in benefits
+Standard built-in benefits with mortgage protection

 - Death Cover: This benefit covers you in the event of death or terminal illness.
 Any difference between sum-insured and amount owing on mortgage can be paid to your estate.

 - Disability benefits: You will receive a monthly benefit payment to cover your mortgage repayments in the event of an illness or injury and you are unable to work.

 - Involuntary unemployment: Mortgage protection insurance will provide cover in the event of redundancy generally up to three months.

 - Complimentary accidental death cover: Complimentary cover for accidental death while loan provider is setting up home loan.
 This is usually provided for up to 2 months.